 Article 38 of the Labour Law provides for a distinction between contracts for a limited period and contracts for an unlimited period.
-A contract is for a limited period when the parties provide for a term of the contract.
-In such case, the term should not exceed four years.
-However, in practice, limited-term contracts are for a three-year term.
+A contract is for a limited period when the parties provide for a term of the contract (maximum two years).
 At the end of the term, the parties may agree to renew the contract for similar or shorter periods.